qileon/Car-Management-System-395/README.md

 ## Database Setup
 Before running the application, run the `database/schema.sql` file on MySQL.
 Update the database username and password in `Database.java`.

+## Important!
+Make sure MySQL JDBC Driver is added to the project libraries.